House Construction

 It should outline the scope of work, timelines, payment arrangements, and any variations or changes to the project.
 You should do this to maintain a professional and transparent relationship.

 Suppose you undertake domestic work over $16,000 in Victoria.
-In that case, you need domestic building insurance, and the builder must provide evidence that the insurance is in place to the VBA Victorian Building Authority.
+In that case, you need domestic building insurance, and the builder must provide evidence that the insurance is in place to the Building and Plumbing Commission (BPC).

 What are the Australian legal requirements for a building contract?